Cyberpunk 2077 release date - trailer, story and news

 Can I pre-order Cyberpunk 2077?

 You certainly can, for both generations of consoles.
 Amazon and Game are just two of the places you can head to in order to make sure you get a copy of the game on release day.
-While next-generation pre-orders for the PlayStation 5 should be available shortly after a date for that release is announced.
+While next-generation pre-orders should be available soon, now that both consoles have a confirmed release date.

 Is there a trailer for Cyberpunk 2077?